ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 It's noteworthy that despite the high accuracy, the model did not reach a perfect score.
 This is a realistic outcome, reflecting the inherent uncertainty and variability in medical image interpretation.

-## Model 2: Mask-Informed Solo Classifier
+## Model 2

-### ImageNoMaskNet Architecture Rationalization
+### ImageMaskNet2 Architecture Rationalization
-The ImageNoMaskNet  model introduces a novel dual-pathway architecture designed to leverage the complementary nature of ultrasound imagery and associated segmentation masks.
-While the model is trained using both types of inputs, its unique capability allows for flexible application, capable of making predictions with only ultrasound images during testing.
-This section details the architectural components and their functionality within the ImageNoMaskNet .
+ImageMaskNet2 embodies a sophisticated dual-pathway architecture, uniquely crafted to harness the complementary features of ultrasound imagery and associated segmentation masks during training.
+This innovative design is pivotal for enriching the model's feature extraction capabilities.
+However, its true novelty lies in its operational versatility during inference, where it seamlessly transitions to an image-only mode, maintaining robust performance even in the absence of mask data.

 ![ImageMaskNet_Training_Mode_FlowDiagram](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/ee303906-6678-4fd3-8c0c-0166f9fea0dd)

-_Figure 7: Flow diagram of ImageNoMaskNet, illustrating the solo classifier processing of RGB images and grayscale masks, feature concatenation, and classification into three categories._
+_Figure 7: ImageMaskNet's architecture, showcasing dual-input convolutional branches for image and mask data that merge for classification into 'normal', 'benign', or 'malignant' categories, with an image-only inference path when masks are not provided._

 ### Enhanced Image Branch
-The image branch of ImageNoMaskNet is built upon a sequence of convolutional layers, each followed by batch normalization and ReLU activation to ensure non-linearity and stable training dynamics.
-The depth of the network is increased in this iteration, with three convolutional layers of 32, 64, and 128 filters respectively, each of which is designed to capture progressively more complex features within the imagery.
-After each convolutional operation, max pooling is applied to reduce the spatial dimensionality, enhancing the network's ability to focus on salient features while reducing computational requirements.
+The image branch is the backbone of ImageMaskNet2, featuring a series of convolutional layers with increasing depth—32, 64, and 128 filters.
+This hierarchical design is deliberate, ensuring the capture of complex features from simple to intricate.
+Each convolutional layer is fortified with batch normalization and ReLU activation, establishing a stable and efficient learning trajectory.
+Max pooling layers interspersed between convolutional layers serve a dual purpose: they compact the feature representation and endow the network with translational invariance, essential for focusing on pertinent features within the ultrasound images.

 - **Conv2d Layers:** These layers extract a hierarchy of features, from basic edges and textures to more complex patterns.
 - **BatchNorm2d:** Normalization steps stabilize the learning process, accelerate convergence, and have been shown to improve overall network performance.